input-output-hk/lobster-challenge/README.md

 and use the result (after taking the remainder after division by the number of available names) as an index into the list of names to pick the pumpkin name.

+This spooky pumpkin challenge is based on the "lobster challenge", which we ran to celebrate our successful Alonzo hardfork event.
+For this reason, the term "lobster" still appears all over the place.

 ## Native Tokens

 We use three distinct native tokens to help us name the pumpkin: